SARDINES – AN EXCELLENT FOOD

 by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 ALERT!
-As of February 6, 2017, do not buy Chicken Of The Sea brand of sardines.
-They have been ruined.
-The bad ones have a new label that is an orange color, and not dark blue.
+As of February 6, 2017, we do not recommend Chicken Of The Sea brand of sardines.
+They are overcooked.

 The humble sardine is an important special food for nutritional balancing.
 This article explains why, and which ones I recommend.

 1. A very yang fish.
 Sardines are more yang because they are very small.

 More yang foods are best today because the bodies are all too yin.
 Eating yang foods helps balance the body.
 Eating yin food - such as fruit, nuts, seeds and raw food - makes the bodies much less healthy, no matter what nutritional benefits the food or supplement offers.